jmid/efftester/README.md

 system that determines whether a program has evaluation-order dependence.
-By reading the type-and-effect-system relation bottom up, in a goal-directed manner we can generate programs that are free of evaluation-oder dependence.
+By reading the type-and-effect-system relation bottom up, in a goal-directed manner we can generate programs that are free of evaluation-order dependence.
 We can thus run such programs with both the bytecode and native code backends of OCaml, log their observable behaviour to a file, and `diff` the two behaviours.